textX/Arpeggio/docs/index.rst

 White-space handling
 ~~~~~~~~~~~~~~~~~~~~
-Arpeggio by default skips whitespaces.
+Arpeggio by default skips white-spaces.
 You can change this behaviour with the parameter ``skipws`` given to
 parser constructor.

 .. code:: python